-- Make sure you run a strong anti-malware software with real-time protection and surf protection such as Emsisoft Anti-Malware
+- Make sure you run a strong anti-malware software with real-time protection and web protection such as Emsisoft Anti-Malware

 - Run an occasional scan with a second opinion scanner, such as Emsisoft Emergency Kit , Malwarebytes Anti-Malware or Hitman Pro to check whether your PC is Trojan-free.

 No matter how computer savvy you are, regularly updated security software with real-time protection should be an essential part of your PC.
 Protecting your data and your personal details is of primary importance.
 So what additional features should you be looking for in a well-rounded security program?

 Emsisoft Anti-Malware protects your PC in three ways.
 Web protection prevents you from visiting dangerous websites.
 The powerful dual-engine scanner detects any malware if it manages to enter your PC, and even currently unknown parasites will be reliably detected by its advanced behavioural analysis.

 Your computer’s health is of utmost importance to us, which is why we work so hard to stay on top of all modern and previous security threats.
 Threats exist, but so do solutions.

 Download now: Emsisoft Anti-Malware free trial.Antivirus software from the world’s leading ransomware experts.
 Get your free trial today.
 Try It Now